 Benefits of Cloud PBX

-Should your company opt for a cloud-based PBX phone system?
+Should your company opt for cloud communications?
 There are certainly many attractive features here.
 Take a closer look at some of the benefits you might enjoy:

 Hosted PBX

-Hosted PBX systems are administered and delivered by a third party.
+Hosted PBX systems allow you to retain control of your phone system whilst remotely hosting the software from either the vendor or a third-party hosting provider.
 In this case, the systems are maintained on physical servers that are held at an external location.
 Support, management, and infrastructure maintenance of these systems are the responsibility of the service provider.
 This solution may be referred to as virtual PBX.
-Companies who choose this option reduce maintenance costs and can rely on their provider taking on the majority of upkeep.
+Companies who choose this option reduce maintenance costs and can rely on their provider to take on the majority of upkeep.
 With a hosted PBX phone system, companies are still able to use the advantages of VoIP features, such as IVR, conference calling, and voicemail.

 Benefits of Hosted PBX